Film run-time: 9 minutes | Starring Richard Condie, Leonard Waldner, Muriel Hogue

 “Runaway“, a 2009 short film by Cordell Barker, is an exuberant tale of slapstick proportions, suffused with a social commentary that lends the film a license to double as sobering metaphor.
-A train conductor’s dalliance with a passenger leaves his assistant alone to steer the train, and when the car hits a cow grazing on the railway tracks, it spirals out of control as the train inadvertently gets pushed to operate at its maximum speed.
+A train conductor’s dalliance with a passenger leaves his assistant alone to steer the train, and when the car hits a cow grazing on the railway tracks, it spirals out of control at increasingly disastrous speeds.

-Beautifully drawn in whimsical actions and hyperbolic landscapes, the film is a wonderful combination of free-hand style animation and computer graphics, which are utilized to their best effect with Barker’s assured direction of incisive cuts and action-packed compositions.
-Using colour to clearly delineate the class difference between the two passenger cars that comprise the train, there is a focus granted upon the two distinct bodies, by subjecting the lower class to a motley of mismatched colours and the upper class a regal lavender and reserved black.
+Beautifully drawn of whimsical actions and hyperbolic landscapes, the film is a wonderful combination of free-hand animation and computer graphics, utilized to their best effect through Barker’s assured direction of incisive cuts and action-packed compositions.
+Using colour to clearly delineate the passenger cars’ class difference, a focused diversion of two distinct bodies is created, by subjecting the lower class to a motley of mismatched colours and the upper class a regal lavender and reserved black.

-At its climactic turn, the film pits the upper class against the lower as the train struggles to surmount a difficult hill climb; one that is so arduous as to require more fuel than the train was stocked for.
-Fresh out of coal and needing additional materials to burn, the upper class begins to solicit items from the lower in a bid to push the train forward—clothes, furniture, the floor boards of their car.
-Left barren and bare, the lower class is then dislodged from the upper through a removal of the pin coupling their car, left not even with the money that was given to buy everything they had.
+At its climactic turn, the film pits the upper class against the lower as the train struggles to surmount a difficult hill climb, one so arduous as to require more fuel than the train was stocked for.
+Fresh out of coal and needing additional materials to burn, the upper class begins soliciting items from the lower in a bid to push the train forward—clothes; furniture; the floor boards of their car.
+Left barren and bare, the lower class is then dislodged through a removal of the car’s coupling pin, left without even with the money that was given to buy everything they owned.

-Life is not without its equilibrium and irony, as the train can very much be a metaphor for the continuum of the world.
-As the weight of the extant passenger car no longer carries the burden of the lower class, the engine now overcompensates, resulting in a fiery end for the remaining passengers.
+Life is not without equilibrium and irony, as the train functions metaphorically as the continuum of the world.
+As the weight of the extant car no longer carries the burden of the lower class, the engine now overcompensates, resulting in a fiery end for the remaining passengers.
 Read as an indictment of the income disparity between both classes, the film may be a reminder that we all exist in the same economy and ecosphere; we cannot exist on our own, and we must unite to survive in the long term.